 10.)
 Largemouth bass, like almost all life on earth, grow faster and larger with a greater amount of available oxygen.
 Hence why prehistoric creatures were so large.
 There was simply more oxygen available.

 But wait, there’s still more on the largemouth bass!

 11.)
 Males build the spawning nests each year.
-Then they spend the next 2 to 6 days protecting the eggs before guarding the newly hatched fry from possible predators.
+Then they spend the next 2 – 6 days protecting the eggs before guarding the newly hatched fry from possible predators.

 12.)
-Female largemouths tend to lay up to 4,000 eggs per pound of body weight!
+Female largemouths tend to lay up to 4,000 eggs per lb. of body weight!